national4hgeospatialteam/curriculum/curriculum-overview.md

-# GIS 101: Learning by Mapping - Curriculum Guide 📚
+# GIS 101: Learning by Mapping Overview

 > *A comprehensive guide for educators, students, and organizations implementing our GIS curriculum*